-A student may change her or his mind and withdraw without academic or financial penalty before the registration deadline.
+Application and registration must be complete before Monday, September 7, at 8:00 AM cdt.
+Until then, a student may change her or his mind and withdraw without academic or financial penalty.
 After that date, a student is considered registered at CUNE.
-Registration after the deadline and within the late registration window will be assessed a \$10/credit late fee.
-Students may not register after the final late registration deadline.
 Registration for the CUNE dual credit course is separate from registration for the high school course.
 Any change in registration status must be made in accordance with CUNE's policies.

 Students wishing to withdraw from the course must submit a Course Withdrawal Form to CUNE.
-Students who withdraw by October 15 for Fall-only and Full Year courses and March 15 for Spring-only courses may receive a 50% refund of the tuition.
-Refunds will be made to the party that paid the tuition in accordance with the above policy.
+Students who withdraw may receive a 50% refund of the tuition until October 15.
 Students may withdraw from the dual credit aspect of the course without affecting their status in the high school aspect of the course.
 If a student discontinues the high school course, he or she must also withdraw from the dual credit course.